BEST OF THE BEST BLOGS

 But what really gets me pumped about Sunday Mag is the philosophy behind the whole site.

-Their goal isn’t to focus on the nitty-gritty, the tutorials, or the tools themselves as much as the overall goals you should be setting for your church.
+Their goal isn’t to focus on the nitty-gritty, the tutorials, or the tools themselves as much as the overall goals you should be

 With that said, they do have a pretty good resource for the training stuff too called: SundayU.com